 Question / Inquiry Program Response present their stories to their peers and instructors.
 4. Explain how your program advertises and promotes itself to all students.
 Has your program made extra effort to market and reach underserved students?
 If so, describe how.
 If not, describe what challenges your program faces in trying to do so.
 Provide a clear plan for the current academic year as well as any marketing material you will or have used.
 The Puente Project promotes itself to the general population through our counselors, faculty, word of mouth, and in-reach events.
 The student's then fill out an interest form on our website and the Puente counselor follows up with the student.
 We advertise the program on the De Anza college website and outline the program components.
 The Puente project is heavily advertised at the Latinx conference held at De Anza college every year.
 The counselor and students provide a presentation to high school students that inform students on how to join the program.
 We also get many referrals from previous Puente students.
 We get a lot of siblings, cousins and nieces/nephews from former students.
 Our program fills fast and has a waitlist every year.
 5. Explain how your program promotes equity within the program and on campus.
 For example: equity training for all staff and student leaders, hiring from underrepresented communities, etc. Our program uplifts the Latinx community by offering English and College Success classes that honor Latinx experiences and authors.
 Our students identify as Latinx (but all are welcomed to join).
 According to our equity plan, the Latinx community continues to have large gaps and the Puente Project continues to help this student population directly.
-The Puente Program organizes many events, including visits to several transfer universities, participation in the Puente Transfer Motivational Conference (held at a UC/CSU campus in the region) and other student conferences, outings to live theater, volunteer projects in local schools, cultural events on campus such as the Dia De Los Muertos exhibit and prominent guest speakers.
-For the past 8 years, we have published an anthology of the Puente students' memoirs.
-In recent years, these memoirs were used as part of a presentation by the De Anza College President and Associate Vice President for Instruction at national conferences that highlight equity and civic engagement.
+The Puente Program organizes many events, including visits to several transfer universities, participation in the Puente Transfer Motivational Conference (held at a UC/CSU campus in the region) and other student conferences, outings to live theater, volunteer projects in local schools, cultural events on campus and prominent guest speakers.
+For the past 9 years, we have published an anthology of the Puente students' memoirs.
 We are also multi-generational; former Puente students from our own program who are now successful professionals have come back to De Anza to mentor new Puente students.
 This is the mark of a mature and highly successful program.